 Currently, California law requires 25 trustees for the California State University, all of whom are full voting members.
 There are five ex officio members: the Governor, Lieutenant Governor, Speaker of the Assembly, State Superintendent of Public Instruction, and the Chancellor.
 Sixteen trustees are appointed by the governor, confirmed by the State Senate, and serve eight-year terms.
 Trustees confirmed by the Senate remain on the Board until a replacement is named or 60 days after their term expires whichever comes first.

 Additionally, the CSU Alumni Council appoints an alumni trustee, while the governor appoints a faculty trustee from nominees proposed by the Academic Senate of the California State University.
 The alumni and faculty trustees serve for two years.
 The governor also appoints two student trustees from nominees proposed by the California State Student Association.
 Student trustees serve staggered two-year terms.
-Terms for alumni and student trustees expire at the end of their term.
+The student trustees remain on the Board until their replacement is named or January 1 of the year after their term expires, whichever comes first.
+Terms for alumni trustees expire at the end of their term.
 The faculty trustee remains on the Board until a replacement is named or one year after their term expires, whichever comes first.

 The governor is designated as the President of the Board, while the CSU’s General Counsel serves as Secretary, and its Chief Financial Officer as Treasurer.
 Other officers, including the Board’s chair and vice chair, are elected by Board members for one-year terms.